Swift 5.5 introduces async/await, structured concurrency, and actors

-Swift 5.5, the latest version of Apple-developed language intended to replace C-based languages, has been published with capabilities centring on concurrency and package collections.
+Swift 5.5 -- the latest version of Apple-developed language intended to replace C-based languages -- has been published with capabilities centred on concurrency and package collections.

 Another new feature, structured concurrency, is described in release notes as enabling concurrent execution of asynchronous code with a model that is ergonomic, predictable, and admits efficient implementation.